Yalkut Shimoni: Author and date

 The author cannot be determined with certainty.
-The title-page of the Venice edition ascribes the composition of the work to R. Simeon of Frankfort, "the chief of exegetes" ("rosh ha-darshanim"), and this was accepted by David Conforte and the Hida, who called him Simeon Ashkenazi of Frankfort.
-J.L.
-Rapoport maintained that R. Simeon (11th century, the father of R. Joseph Ḳara) was its author, but this assertion is untenable since Yalkut Shimoni includes midrashim of a later date.
-If Yalkut Shimoni was so old, moreover, it would be difficult to explain why R. Nathan b.
-Jehiel and Rashi fail to mention it.
+The title-page of the Venice edition ascribes the composition of the work to Simeon of Frankfort, "the chief of exegetes" (rosh ha-darshanim), and this was accepted by David Conforte and Chaim Yosef David Azulai, who called him 'Simeon Ashkenazi of Frankfort'.
+Solomon Judah Loeb Rapoport, in Kerem Ḥemed, vii.
+7 et seq., maintained that Simeon, the father of Joseph Kara, was its author in the 11th century, but this assertion is untenable, as the Yalkut Shimoni includes midrashim of a later date.
+If the Yalkut Shimoni was so old, it would be difficult to explain why Nathan ben Jehiel and Rashi fail to mention it.

-A. Epstein inclines to agree with Zunz that the author of Yalkut Shimoni flourished in the early part of the 13th century.
-According to Zunz, the work was written by R. Simeon Ḳara, who lived in southern Germany at that period, and the title "ha-Darshan" was bestowed upon him probably at a later date.
-It is certain that a manuscript of Yalkut Shimoni, mentioned by Azariah dei Rossi, existed in 1310; but despite this, there is scarcely any allusion to the work during the 14th and 15th centuries.
+Abraham Epstein inclines to agree with Leopold Zunz that the author of Yalkut Shimoni flourished in the early part of the 13th century.
+According to Zunz, the work was written by Simeon Kara, who lived in southern Germany at that period, and the title "ha-Darshan" was bestowed upon him probably at a later date.
+It is certain that a manuscript of the Yalkut Shimoni, mentioned by Azariah dei Rossi, existed in 1310; but despite this, there is scarcely any allusion to the work during the 14th and 15th centuries.
 This may be ascribed, however, to the unhappy position of the German Jews and to the repeated persecutions of the period; for peace and prosperity were necessary for the copying of so extensive a work, and the Jews of Germany had neither.
-After the beginning of the 15th century, on the other hand, the work must have been disseminated in foreign countries, for it was used by Spanish scholars of the latter half of that century, Isaac Abravanel being the first to mention it.
+After the beginning of the 15th century, on the other hand, the work must have been disseminated in foreign countries, for it was used by Spanish scholars of the latter half of that century, Isaac Abarbanel the first to mention it.

 Editions

 Older editions

-The editio princeps of Yalkut Shimoni was printed in Salonica in 1521; the part relating to the Prophets and Writings appeared first.
-The part relating to the Pentateuch appeared between 1526 and 1527, and the entire work was later published in Venice (1566) with certain emendations and deviations from the Salonica edition.
-All later texts are merely reprints of the Venetian edition, with the exception of one published at Livorno (1650–1659), which contained additions and corrections as well as a commentary by R. Abraham Gedaliah.
-The latest text prior to 1900 (Vilna, 1898) is based on the editions of Lublin, Venice, and Livorno, and contains footnotes giving the sources, a glossary of difficult words, and an index of the chapters and verses of Biblical passages.
-To this edition is appended a brief commentary by Abraham Abele Gumbiner of Kalisz entitled Zayit Ra'anan.
+The editio princeps of the Yalkut Shimoni was printed in Salonica in 1521; the part relating to the Neviim and Ketuvim appeared first.
+The part relating to the Torah appeared between 1526 and 1527, and the entire work was later published in Venice (1566) with certain emendations and deviations from the Salonica edition.
+All later texts are merely reprints of the Venetian edition, with the exception of one published at Livorno (1650–1659), which contained additions and corrections and commentary by Abraham Gedaliah ben Asher of Aleppo.
+The latest text prior to 1900 (Vilna, 1898) is based on editions from Lublin, Venice, and Livorno and contains footnotes providing sources, a glossary of difficult words, and an index of the chapters and verses of Biblical passages.
+To this edition is appended a brief commentary by Avraham Gombiner of Kalisz entitled Zayit Ra'anan.